 But Begoun says, "Shopping for an eye cream to treat dark circles, sagging, and puffiness is a lost cause."
 She points out only one such ingredient in her own eye cream: glucosyl hesperidin, which research shows has the potential to interrupt excess melanin formation (for people whose under-eye circles are due to excess skin pigment).

 Ultimately, there's no conclusive evidence that these treatments are effective, but there's no evidence to the contrary, either.
 Caffeine, vitamin K and kojic acid aren't harmful in any way, so experts say you can safely use eye creams that contain these ingredients.
 That said, while many products can diminish the appearance of dark circles and puffiness, they aren't a cure-all.
-For complete eradication of these problems, skin-care professionals suggest surgical intervention.
+For complete eradication of these problems, skin-care professionals suggest cosmetic corrective procedures or surgery.